 Our hostel owners were all entrepreneurial young adults, who were as much in the business for meeting like-minded individuals as they were for making money.
 In our second stop, the surf lessons we took that started as a seemingly professional venture, soon dramatically dropped in price and was revealed to be merely a friend who owned a few extra surfboards.

 This laid back attitude to service was a charm in itself.
-Breakfast time in our Marrakech Riad involved the first of us awake locating which bed that day’s shift-runner was in and letting him know that the guests were awake!
+Breakfast time in our Marrakech Riad involved the first of us awake locating which bed that day’s shift-runner was in and letting him know that the guests were up!
 In most food joints, more often than not you’d be waiting a while, parts of your order would never appear and any attempts to hurry the service would be met with lovingly patronizing laughs.

 In fact, this was summed up perfectly when a traveling companion of mine asked where the tea she’d been waiting for, for a significant amount of time, had got to.
 With that characteristic twinkle that by then we’d grown to know and love, the waiter gently reassured her ‘it would come when it comes’ and that she should ‘be less European.’